Why do Chickens Sleep in Nesting Boxes?

 Most importantly, keep the coop clean because mites and lice thrive in dirty places, and therefore having a dirty coop will only expose your birds to parasite infestations.

 Bullying is also another reason your birds are sleeping in nesting boxes.
-Bullying is prevalent when there isn’t enough space in the coop.
+This is prevalent when there isn’t enough space in the coop.
 Furthermore, bullying can occur as your chickens strive to showcase dominance or superiority over each other.

 The older birds are likely to bully their junior counterparts over space.
 The younger chickens will take refuge in the nest boxes to avoid bullying, especially if the coop is already congested.
 Identify the aggressive birds that could be bullying other birds, forcing the innocent birds to seek refuge in the nesting boxes.